6 Stages of Recruitment Life Cycle : A Detailed Guide

 With an ATS solution, you can quickly scan all the received resumes using keywords and filter out the less qualified candidates.
 The shortlisted candidate is moved to the next procedure of a face-to-face interview.
 It helps to align expectations between the candidate and the employer.

-Recruitment Life Cycle Step 4 – Selecting
+Stage 4 – Selecting

 During the candidate selection process of full-cycle recruiting, the recruiter further conducts various skills assessment tests.
 Some of these include writing assignments, psychometric tests, and more.
 It involves making a decision about which candidate is right for the open position.